TomMarianer/gwml/README.md

   - params.py - parameters used by the local jupyter notebooks.
   - plot_tools.py - tools used to generate the interactive plots of the map space together with spectrograms of the chosen points.
 These plots are generated using holoviews with a bokeh backend.
   - plot_tools_mpl.py - tools used to generate plots that were used in the paper.
 These plots were generated using matplotlib (mpl allows for better/easier customization required for the paper plots).

+## Power
+Power was used to train the deep CNN used in the project, and to process the unlabeled spectrograms through it once it was trained.
+The reason is the high performance GPU installed on it reduced the training and processing time significantly.
+The power subfolder tree:
+- cnn - the scripts for training the network and processing the spectrograms with it.
+This folder contains the following files:
+  - extract_gram.py - script to feed the labeled spectrograms through the trained network, and to extract the feature space representations (the penultimate layer activations) and the label predictions.
+In addition, this script computes the relevant values for the Gram matrix method: The minimum and maximum Gram matrix values for the training set, and the deviations for the test and validation set.
+  - extract_gram_unlabeled.py - similar to the previous script, only this time for unlabeled spectrograms (from a detector defined in the script).
+  - model_evaluation.py - script to evaluate the trained networks, prints losses and classification accuracies for the test, validation and training set.
+  - train_network.py - script to define, train and save the network.
+- pbs_files - folder containing the `.pbs` files used to submit the `.py` scripts to the cluster.
+They are divided into subfolders according to the queue the scripts should be submitted to (similar to the pbs_files folder on astrophys).
+  - gpu
+    - pbs_extract.pbs - used to submit /cnn/extract_gram.py and /cnn/extract_gram_unlabeled.py.
+    - pbs_model_eval.pbs - used to submit /cnn/model_evaluation.py.
+    - pbs_train_network.pbs - used to submit /cnn/train_network.py.
+  - workq
+    - pbs_split_augment.pbs - used to submit /split_augment/split_augment.py.
+- split_augment - contains split_augment.py, script used to split the labeled data set into training test and validation sets, and to augment the training set.
+- tools - tools and parameters used by the scripts on power cluster.
+  - gsparams.py - parameters file, containing parameters relating to the CNN.
+  - gstools.py - tools relating to training the CNN and to extracting the relevant features from it.

+## Shared
+The shared folder contains files used in multiple locations.
+In practice, they are used only in astrophys and locally.
+The shared subfolder tree:
+- ccsn_wfs - folder containing simulated CCSNe waveforms, used to evaluate the search by injecting them into the strain data.
+- injection_params - folder containing several files that relate to the injection process:
+  - Files ending with 'params_csv.csv' - detail the injection parameters of the different waveforms to be injected.
+  - Files containing 'ood' or 'pred' - describe injected waveforms' detection rates.
+  - sky_loc_csv.csv - file containing randomly generated source parameters for the injected waveforms - sky location (ra, dec), polarization angle (pol) and total polarization (alpha).
+  - soft_inj_time.csv - file containing injection times, generated randomly with the constraint that these times contain no glitch.
+This file contains times for both H and L detectors, however in practice, only the H generated times were used, and the L times were computed according to the sky location.
+  - soft_inj_time_no_contstraint.csv - file containing randomly generated injection times, this time with no constraint.
+As with the previous files, only the H times were used, and the L times were computed according to the sky location.
+  - Two `.hdf5` files - containing white noise waveforms (with two sets of parameters) to be injected.
+- Three `.csv` files - containing lists of the outliers detected by each method, the detector in which each outlier occured and their types.
+- inject_tools.py - tools used for injecting the simulated waveforms.
+- inject_tools_backup.py - backup of the previous file - obsolete version.
+- tois.hdf5 - file containing the 'times of interest' - the outlier time-stamps for each method.